 Phone-in Listening Session Transcript

 Columbus, OH 43219

-In particular, APHIS is interested in hearing feedback on the questions below:
+In particular, APHIS was interested in hearing feedback on the questions below:

 APHIS is considering recognizing the use of qualified, third-party programs when determining APHIS inspection frequencies at regulated facilities.
 Would a potential reduction in the frequency of APHIS inspections be a sufficient incentive for regulated facilities to use third party programs to support compliance under the AWA?
 Are there other incentives that should be offered to attract participation of regulated entities in the program?
 Please explain.

 What are the advantages and disadvantages of voluntary, third-party programs to support compliance under the AWA?
 What potential benefits and costs might accrue to regulated facilities who elect to use a third-party program?
 What are the risks associated with using a third party program?

 Are third party programs likely to be effective in practice?
 Is there potential for a well-functioning market for third party programs to develop?
 Please explain.
 What existing third-party programs are already used by regulated facilities to help support their AWA compliance?

 When assessing whether to recognize a third-party program, what criteria should APHIS consider to assure its independence, determine whether the scope of its services support and align with the AWA, and mitigate potential conflicts of interest and other potential risks?
 In addition, what information should a regulated facility provide so APHIS may verify its use of a third-party program?